-12. Livestock should be fed and watered prior to 10 a.m. each day of the fair and again by 7:00 pm.

-13. Pen(s) should be cleaned as necessary throughout the day and feed and water livestock by 7 p.m. each day.
+- 11. Livestock should be fed and watered prior to 10 a.m. each day of the fair and again by 7 p.m. each day. - 12.
+Pen(s) should be cleaned as necessary throughout the day and check feed and/or water livestock throughout each day.

 Definition of clean pen:

-- a) Swine/Rabbits/Poultry: Removing all wood chips from the pen and replacing them with dry wood chips.
-Abundant bedding to absorb spilled water and urine. - b) Sheep/Goats/Beef/Veal: Remove any wet or dirty bedding in the pen and replace with dry bedding.
-Abundant bedding to absorb spilled water and urine.

-14. Barns are closed between 11:00 p.m. and 6:00 a.m.
-15. Livestock ownership/registration cannot be transferred once livestock is tagged and registered for the fair.
+- Swine/Rabbits/Poultry: Removing all wood chips from the pen and replacing them with dry wood chips.
+Abundant bedding to absorb spilled water and urine. - Sheep/Goats/Horses/Beef/Veal: Remove any wet or dirty bedding in the pen and replace with dry bedding.
+Abundant bedding to absorb spilled water and urine. - 13.
+Barns are closed between 11 p.m. and 6 a.m. - 14.
+Livestock ownership/registration cannot be transferred once livestock is tagged and registered for the fair. - 15.
+Livestock shall remain in the barns that are designated for their project areas, or the immediate surrounding area.